Alzheimer’s and Dementia Prevention: Physical and Mental Activity

 The initial indications that dementia is present are both physical and cognitive.
 All changes begin in the brain.
 Vascular dementia results from chronic diseases related to the heart, kidneys, and circulatory system.

-Walking and balance are affected by the central nervous system (CNS) that experiences breakdowns in persons with dementia.
+Walking and balance are affected by the central nervous system (CNS) which experiences breakdowns in persons with dementia.
 The brain and the spinal cord do not communicate as well; nor do nerves and muscles.

-Balance and Walking
+Changes in the Brain Affect Balance and Walking

 A study in the Journal of the American Geriatrics Society (3) confirms that “poorer physical performance was associated with greater risk of all-cause dementia and Alzheimer’s Disease.
 Slow gait predicts cognitive impairment and dementia.”